Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Removed UAV and UGV backpacks from Virtual Arsenal
 - Fixed: In the TT version messages for capturing camps were gone
 - Changed: Server param "Armor at side missions" changed, available is "Normal", Less" and "None" now (d_WithLessArmor_side, 0 = normal, 1 = less, 2 = none)
+- Changed: If a player respawns at a MHQ and there is no ammobox dropped or nearby then he respawns with the same weapons and ammo as he/she had when he/she died

 4.01